To-Fujita/Godot_v3.2-How_to_Create_the_3D_Game/README.md

 ## 3. Tutorials
 I will describe how to create the 3D objects and 3D character in this tutorial.
 Then, try to attach animations to the 3D character for walking.
 ### Step-1: Create New Project
-When you launch GODOT Engine, you will see the Project Manager as below.
+When you have launched the GODOT Engine, you will see the Project Manager as below.
 If you launch it at first time, no project appears in the Project Manager.
 Then, please click the "New Project".
 ![Godot 101](https://github.com/To-Fujita/Images/blob/master/Godot-101.jpg "Godot 101")

 Click the "Browse" at the next image, then select the folder to create new game.